Evaristekanova/leetcode/notes/pascals_triangle.md

 # Pascal's Triangle

-Sure, I can explain this again in a way that might be easier for a child to understand.
-This code is a method called generate that creates a pattern of numbers.
+This function creates a pattern of numbers.
 The method takes in a number called num_rows, which tells the method how many rows of numbers to create.

 First, the method checks if num_rows is zero or one.
 If it is, the method returns an empty list or a list with a single row of the number 1 in it.
 This is because the pattern only starts to appear when there are at least two rows.